-One of the most popular RV parks in the Kananaskis region, Mount Kidd RV Park is about a half hour’s drive from Canmore.
+One of the most popular RV parks in the Kananaskis region, Mount Kidd RV Park is about a half-hour’s drive from Canmore.
 Offering year-round camping near Canmore, the RV Park is extremely accommodating; motor homes, trailers, truck campers, tent trailers, and tents are all welcome here.

 And with 229 campsites, there’s plenty of room… although the park still books up very quickly every year, so it’s crucial to reserve your spot well in advance!
-Choose from fully serviced, semi-serviced, and no hook-up campsites, all of which have a picnic table and fire pit.
+Choose from fully-serviced, semi-serviced, and no hook-up campsites, all of which have a picnic table and fire pit.

-With an excellent location in the heart of the Kananaskis region, Mount Kidd RV Park also has tennis courts, horseshoe pits, a volleyball court, an amphitheater, a wading pool, and a playground, making it ideal for families.
+With an excellent location in the heart of the Kananaskis region, Mount Kidd RV Park also has tennis courts, horseshoe pits, a volleyball court, an amphitheatre, a wading pool, and a playground, making it ideal for families.
 There are also lots of hiking trails and biking paths nearby, as well as the Kananaskis Country Golf Course next door.

 Owl Group Campground

 Only 26 kilometres east of Canmore, the Owl Group Campground is found in Bow Valley Provincial Park.
 Operated by Alberta Parks and open from spring until autumn every year, the Owl Group Campground is fantastic for those looking to camp with a large gathering of people.
 With 40 units available, there are fire pits, flush toilets, picnic shelters, and 15-amp power available at the main hall (not at campsites).
 The heated hall can accommodate up to 150 people.
 Bonus?
 There’s also firewood provided!